seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 [1,3,3,4,5].filter(apply(lt, 4))
 {% endhighlight %}

-It might seem silly to have created `lt` at all, but we can partially apply them to create a concise matching function, and if it were any more complicated we'd benefit from reuse.
+It might seem silly to have created `lt` at all, but we can partially apply it to create a concise matching function, and if it were any more complicated we'd benefit from reuse.

 `map` lets you convert an array of things into other things.